 In your letter, you mention that the photographs of my travels also trigger a bit of envy in you.
 I am sorry that this is part of your reaction.
 Maybe this is more of a byproduct of the social media milieu: as people carefully curate what they share from their lives, we only see the noteworthy things they are up to and not the more mundane matters that fill up the expanses of their lives.
 I can guarantee there have been many unremarkable moments of my life the past two years!
 Additionally, you say that my travels have stirred wisps of wanderlust in you which you thought had long settled after you came back from abroad and that you imagine what it would be like to just take off again to teach English in the EFL and trek the world like me—with or without a partner in tow.
 The way you present your scenario seems a bit binary; I don’t know if this is an either/or choice: settle and marry or travel and be single.
 I guess, you can marry and see the world.

 From my limited experience with long-term relationships, I know that it is important to discuss priorities and compromise whenever reasonable.
 Each of us has an explicit (and maybe implicit) list of priorities, and in a relationship that list becomes doubled in length.
 Maybe the two sets of lists overlap seamlessly like a zipper, maybe they are mismatched and need to be debated.
 But, hopefully your situation is the former and not the latter.
-Still, if you believe that travelling the world is something you still want to do once you are married, I would encourage you to have that discussion with your partner sooner instead of later.
+Regardless, if you believe that traveling the world is something you still want to do once you are married, I would encourage you to have that discussion with your partner sooner instead of later.
 Maybe this item is high on their list as well, maybe it isn’t.
 However, I believe that there is some place in the world that they would love to visit and experience.
 (If not, I don’t know what to say.)
 In addition, I think it is important to discuss travel preferences prior to your marriage because traveling is an expense, and the most harmonious marriages—I believe—are the ones where the majority of financial decisions are made consensually.
 Maybe you can afford to see the world every year, maybe you can only afford to pay your mortgage and see the world every two or three years.
 I don’t pretend to know your priorities.

 Nevertheless, I don’t want you to be jealous of my travels.
 My nomad lifestyle leaves a lot to be desired.
 For one, I am not establishing any roots in the US, and when I need to come back for whatever reasons, what am I come back to?
 I have no property or substantial retirement plan.
 I am carefree, adventurous grasshopper now, but what will I be when winter eventually comes for me?
 Two, my boys are getting older, my nieces are becoming older, my family is becoming older; and I see them all annually.
 What is the value of passport stamps when you are absent from all your family most of the year?